ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 screenshot single step in script

-Within each step, you have several settings, some settings are optional.
+Within each step, several settings are shown:

 • Page source - Choose this option to get the page source information and any console log data that was generated during the execution of that step.
 Note that the page source is available only in combination with the waterfall.